Hofstede/userscripts/cleanup/facebook/delete-posts.md

 4. Open your browser's Web Console or JavaScript Console or whatever it’s called.

-5. Paste this script in the Console and execute/evalute (it doesn't do anything on its own).
+5. Paste the contents of [delete-posts.js](delete-posts.js) in the Console and execute/evalute (it doesn't do anything on its own).

-6. Launch with: `> startDeleting()`
+6. Launch with: `startDeleting()`

+7. It’s highly likely that Facebook will only have loaded a fraction of your posts, and you will have to *refresh the page and redo steps 3-6* several times.
+When refreshing the page, it’s probably best to do a hard refresh, which in most browsers means <kbd>Ctrl+F5</kbd> or <kbd>Cmd+Shift+R</kbd>.

 ## Tweaking